Doug Gottlieb

-Douglas Mitchell Gottlieb (born January 15, 1976) is an American basketball analyst and sports talk radio host.
-He played both NCAA collegiate basketball, twice leading the nation in assists, and professional basketball (including USBL; leading the league in assists).
-He now works for Fox Sports, Pac-12 Network and CBS Sports after tenures with ESPN.
+Douglas Mitchell Gottlieb (born January 15, 1976) is an American basketball analyst, sports talk radio host and college basketball coach who is the head men's basketball coach at the University of Wisconsin–Green Bay.
+Gottlieb played NCAA collegiate basketball, twice leading the nation in assists, and professional basketball (including USBL, leading the league in assists).
+In addition to his coaching duties at Green Bay, he works for Fox Sports after tenures with the Pac-12 Network, CBS Sports, and ESPN.

+Basketball-playing career

-College basketball career
+College basketball

 After signing a national letter of intent with Notre Dame, Gottlieb was their starting point guard during the 1995–96 college basketball season, starting all but the first four games and leading the team with 154 assists as well as steals and minutes played.
 Gottlieb was widely known at this time for his efficient ball-handling skills.
 He left Notre Dame after an incident in which he stole a classmate's credit card and used it to charge multiple purchases.
-Gottlieb transferred from the Notre Dame program as a result of the incident.

-Gottlieb transferred to Golden West College (GWC), where he received an Associate of Arts in business.
 Despite offers from Cincinnati, Alabama, and others to transfer and sit out a season on their campus, Gottlieb chose to sit out his transfer year at Golden West College.
-GWC was coached by his former Tustin coach Tom McCluskey, and Gottlieb took on the role of redshirt player/coach.
+GWC was coached by his former Tustin High School coach Tom McCluskey, and Gottlieb took on the role of redshirt player/coach.
 He practiced with the team and traveled to road games as the assistant coach.
 In addition, Gottlieb was a volunteer assistant at his high school, under Andy Ground.
 In one game at Santa Ana Valley, Ground was ejected, and Gottlieb coached the team to an overtime loss.

 Gottlieb was perceived to be waiting on Baron Davis to choose a school, as UCLA and Georgia Tech both indicated that Gottlieb was their second choice, after Davis.
 After Davis chose UCLA, where Gottlieb's family had season tickets for 20 years and his brother and sister were alums (sister was captain of the cheer squad), Gottlieb looked elsewhere to play college ball.
 His final schools were Marquette, Georgia Tech, Alabama, Oklahoma State, Utah, Oregon, and Tennessee.
 In 1997, Gottlieb accepted an offer from Oklahoma State coach Eddie Sutton (under whom Gottlieb's father had once been assistant coach) to attend the university.
 He immediately took over as point guard for an Oklahoma State team that had gone 17–15 in consecutive years, and led the Cowboys to the NCAA tournament.